 The performance and reliability of our online program infrastructure is critical to our reputation and ability to retain students and increase student enrollments.
 Any system error or failure, or a sudden and significant increase in traffic, could result in the difficulty of accessing our websites by our students or unavailability of our online programs.
 We cannot assure you that we will be able to timely expand our online program infrastructure to meet demand for such programs.
 Our computer systems and operations could be vulnerable to interruption or malfunction due to events beyond our control, including natural disasters and telecommunications failures.
-If the computer center at our headquarters is damaged by natural disaster, there could be a service delay of up to four hours until our offsite data backup center restores service on our website.
-We are planning to build an off-site computer center which is expected to restore service within several minutes following significant damage to our on-site computer center.
+We have built an off-site computer center which is able to restore service within several minutes following significant damage to our on-site computer center.